xSUSHI (XSUSHI) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 xSUSHI Historical Price

-According to the latest data gathered on xSUSHI live price page, the current price of xSUSHI is 1.027USD.
-The circulating supply of xSUSHI(XSUSHI) is 7.80M XSUSHI , giving it a market capitalization of $8.01M.
+According to the latest data gathered on xSUSHI live price page, the current price of xSUSHI is 0.988108USD.
+The circulating supply of xSUSHI(XSUSHI) is 7.80M XSUSHI , giving it a market capitalization of $7.70M.

 The xSUSHI Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of XSUSHI based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.